singlestore-labs/ibis-singlestoredb/README.md

 ## Install

-This package can be install from PyPI using `pip`:
+This package can be installed from PyPI using `pip`:
 ```
 pip install ibis-singlestore
 ```